awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 If your WorkSpace uses an AD Connector directory, you can modify the maximum lifetime of the Kerberos tickets for your WorkSpaces users through Group Policy by following the steps in [ Maximum Lifetime for a User Ticket](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/maximum-lifetime-for-user-ticket) in the Microsoft Windows documentation\.

 To enable or disable the **Remember Me** feature, see [Enable Self\-Service WorkSpace Management Capabilities for Your Users](enable-user-self-service-workspace-management.md)\.

+## Configure Device Proxy Server Settings for Internet Access<a name="gp_device_proxy"></a>

+By default, the WorkSpaces Windows client application uses the proxy server specified in the device operating system settings for HTTPS \(port 443\) traffic\.
+The Amazon WorkSpaces client applications use the HTTPS port for updates, registration, and authentication\.

+**Note**
+The desktop streaming connections to the WorkSpace require ports 4172 and 4195 to be enabled, and do not go through the proxy server\.
+Proxy servers that require authentication with a username and password are not supported\.

+You can configure the device proxy server settings for your Windows WorkSpaces through Group Policy by following the steps in [ Configure device proxy and internet connectivity settings](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-proxy-internet) in the Microsoft documentation\.

+For more information about configuring the proxy settings in the WorkSpaces Windows client application, see [ Proxy Server](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-windows-client.html#windows_proxy_server) in the *Amazon WorkSpaces User Guide*\.